PEACH x QM Arts Society present: Creator of the Month – Sabirin ‘poetinahijab’ Osoble

 We are so excited to introduce our May Creator of the Month!
 Every month, we will be spotlighting creators from the QM student community across different art forms.
 Our May Creator of the Month is English with Creative Writing student, poet and artist Sabirin Osoble!

-Scroll down to check out our interview with Maya and to read more about her and her work!
+Scroll down to check out our interview with Sabirin and to read more about her and her work!

 Sabirin ‘poetinahijab’ Osoble (she/her)

 I am a first-year English with Creative Writing student and I have a passion for writing poetry.
 With my poetry, I want people to relate, I want to heal, I want people to understand themselves, others and the world as I also tend to write about social issues.